“In the name of God, the Most Compassionate, the Most Merciful” (بسملة basmala of the Qu’ran)

 E. THE THREE NOTES OF OUR LIFE

 The Three Notes that must mark the life of a Companion are Humility, Love and Kindness.
-When we are seeking the means to nurture these then we may be sure that the Lord who practised them will aid us in our endeavour.
+When we are seeking the means to nurture these then we may be sure that the Lord who practiced them will aid us in our endeavour.

 Companions must strive to keep ever before the eye of their heart the example of Him who emptied Himself, taking the form of a slave (Phil 2.7) and who, on the last night of his life, humbly in the guise of a slave washed his disciples’ feet. (cf Jn 13.4-5).